 Korcula Island Dalmatian Coast

-Beautiful Korcula Island, the sixth-largest on Croatia’s Dalmatian Coast is known for its dense forests, pretty Mediterranean olive groves, and outstanding wines.
+Beautiful Korcula Island, the sixth-largest on Croatia’s Dalmatian Coast is known for its dense forests, pretty Mediterranean olive groves, outstanding wines, and delicious regional cuisine which makes it one of the best Croatian islands for food lovers.
 It is also reputed to be the birthplace of Marco Polo.

 Beautiful medieval streets spill from central squares down to the waterfront promenades.
 Korcula’s restaurants and stylish cafes, with stunning Adriatic views, offer a modern take on Dalmatian cuisine.
-Wine lists boasting exceptional local wines begged to be tasted.
+Wine lists boasting exceptional local wines.

 A lovely night in a small boutique hotel in Korcula’s other main resort town of Vela Luka confirmed why this island is so popular with summer vacationers.
 The boutique, cosmopolitan vibe, along with Korcula’s beaches and quiet coves make this one of the prettiest islands we have ever visited.

 Hvar Island Dalmatian Coast